Searching For Wonderful Businesses: Utah Medical Products

 One of the most interesting facets of Utah Medical Products is its manager, Kevin Cornwell.
 Cornwell is the Founder, President, CEO and Chairman of the Board of Utah Medical Products and is also a major shareholder.
 From reading the company's annual reports, it is clear that Cornwell has both a high degree of capability as a manager and an extreme focus on ownership thinking, a classic "Owner/Operator" manager of a type so sought after by Buffett and Phil Fisher.
 The CEO is also extremely candid in communicating with shareholders, making it widely known that he has maintained a laser focus on efficiency, profit margins and cost control for decades, to great effect.

-Cornwell’s obsessive focus on efficiency extends to every facet of the business from acquisitions, tax management and manufacturing.
-One particularly salient example of management thinking can be found on page 2 of the company’s 2017 Annual Report, where he discusses the relative advantage of allocating capital to buy out a distributorship agreements for an existing product rather than make a new acquisition,
+Cornwell's obsessive focus on efficiency extends to every facet of the business from acquisitions, tax management and manufacturing.
+One particularly salient example of management thinking can be found on page 2 of the company's 2017 Annual Report, where he discusses the relative advantage of allocating capital to buy out a distributorship agreement for an existing product rather than make a new acquisition,

 One way to think of the 2017 distribution change is that it represented an "acquisition" which yielded an increase of $2.8 million in positive cash flow.
 In the current M&A market, acquiring a regulatory-approved, well-accepted and differentiated medical device with that kind of financial performance would have probably cost stockholders $30 million or more.

 From a perspective of capital efficiency, transactions of this type are an excellent use of capital, while the external acquisition of a differentiated medical device company would have cost significantly more cash to produce the same dollar return.
-Many CEO’s less committed to the maximization of shareholder value would have simply preferred to acquire a new medical device company in order to increase the size of their domain, engaging in a potentially destructive “growth for the sake of growth” behavior that can often end up eroding shareholder value in the long term or leading to a suboptimal investment result.
+Many CEOs less committed to the maximization of shareholder value would have simply preferred to acquire a new medical device company in order to increase the size of their domain, engaging in a potentially destructive "growth for the sake of growth" behavior that can often end up eroding shareholder value in the long term or leading to a suboptimal investment result.

 Management obsession with efficiency extends to nearly all facets of the company, down to minute details.
 The company keeps excess cash in bank accounts that do not bear interest in order to avoid paying bank fees, which offset any benefits from interest generated on cash balances.
 Another anecdote regarding this focus on efficiency was that the author had found that the management of the company leased a portion of the parking lot at one of its owned facilities to a telecommunications company for a cell tower, generating rental income from this underutilized property.
 These anecdotal examples of frugality and practicality speak volumes about the commitment of management on optimizing the earning power and asset base of the company on all levels.